A study prepared for The Vauxhall Society

 Lambeth Council intends to fund NLE from money intended for improvements to the public realm.
 They intend to spend between £500million and £600million on this project without any form of due diligence (statement by Lambeth Council to The Vauxhall Society AGM October 2011).
 This funding would otherwise be used for public realm facilities within Lambeth, including keeping open libraries that are currently under threat.

-- Lambeth Council should commission a comprehensive Due Diligence assessment before committing any public money to a transport scheme of this scale, which will result in a loss of amenities elsewhere.
+- Lambeth Council should commission a comprehensive Due Diligence assessment before committing any public money to a transport scheme of this scale, which will result in a loss of look there amenities elsewhere.

 - Those who will profit from NLE (and other developments) should not control ‘consultation’ and its analysis because they have a vested interest in a certain outcome.